gerbera/gerbera/doc/troubleshooting.rst

 Normally, the database is migrated by gerbera automatically.
 In case migration fails or for new layout features you need to clear the database:

-- remove all sqlite db files incl. backup if using sqlite3 drop all tables from gerbera mysql database with ``mysql-drop.sql``
+- manually remove all sqlite db files incl. backup if using sqlite3 drop all tables from gerbera MySQL/MariaDB database with ``mysql-drop.sql`` or PostgreSQL with ``postgres-drop.sql``

+- run ``gerbera --drop-tables -c <your-config>`` to let Gerbera do the task.

 Storage size
 ~~~~~~~~~~~~